Hakkâri (city): Republican period

+Hakkâri was rebuilt in 1935 and later became the administrative center of the province of Hakkâri.
+The population of the town grew more significantly after 1975, when it surpassed 10,000, thanks to migration from the surrounding area.

 Sport

 The women's football club Hakkarigücü Spor was promoted to the Women's First League to take part in the 2018–19 season after finishing the 2017–18 Second League season as runners-up.